Alveo/alveo-java-rest-client/README.md

 ## Usage

-To access the REST API, instantiate `com.nicta.vlabclient.RestClient`.
+To access the REST API, instantiate `au.edu.alveo.client.RestClient`.
-The class `com.nicta.vlabclient.examples.RestClientExample` is fairly simple command line client.
+The class `au.edu.alveo.client.examples.RestClientExample` is fairly simple command line client.
 Invoke with no arguments for a usage message.
 The code of the class also provides an example of API usage.